If you have an eCommerce site and looking for an online payment solution, then the WPForms WordPress plugin is the best

 WPForms allows us to monitor all the forms of entries from the WordPress dashboard itself.
 So, for example, you can check all the form entries in WordPress » WPForms » Entries.

 WPForms has updated its user interface to let users know about recurring payments and one-time payment entries.
-Now, you can able to see the recurring icon in front of the recurring payment entry (refer below screenshot).
+You can now see the recurring icon in front of the recurring payment entry (refer below screenshot).
 In this way, we can avoid the confusion between recurring and one-time payments.

-If you click on the entry you will get the detailed report of the payment.
-Also, there are few links that can take you to the stripe account.
+If you click on the entry, you will get the detailed report of the payment.
+Also, few links can take you to the stripe account.
 WPForms allows us to connect with the Stripe website seamlessly.

 In the detailed report, you can see the below link.
 By clicking, you will be redirected to the stripe account.